5 Shadow Work Books that Will Shine a Light on Your Inner Self

 Healing

-Individuals who engage in shadow work have the potential to achieve healing and liberation as a result of addressing and processing repressed emotions and traumas.
-Completing this process can uncover a feeling of freedom from past traumas and an increased capacity for self-love and compassion.
+Individuals who engage in shadow work have the potential to achieve healing and liberation by”addressing and processing repressed emotions and traumas.
+Completing this process can lead to a sense of freedom from past traumas and an enhanced capacity for self-love and compassion.

 Ego transcendence